Jobeer1/Empangeni-LAN-Chat/README.md

 (Translation: Hello!
 Welcome to Empangeni-LAN-Chat.
 This application is designed to help the people of Empangeni communicate easily, even if they speak different languages.
 It uses AI technology to translate messages, speak in voice, and extract text from images.
 All your information stays on your local computers only, completely secure.)

+## How to Download the Program

+1.  **Go to the Releases Page:**
+    * On this GitHub page, look for the "Releases" section.
+It's on the right side of the screen.
+    * Click on "Releases".

+2.  **Download the Program:**
+    * In the "Releases" section, find the latest release.
+    * Download the file named `Empangeni-chat.exe`.

 ## Getting Started

 To run this application, you'll need free API keys from Gemini and Azure Cognitive Services.
 Here's how to get them: